aryzhov/flutter-expandable/README.md

 }
 ```

-You can also implement complex expandable widgets by controlling the state of `Expandable` widgets
+You can implement complex expandable widgets by controlling the state of `Expandable` widgets
 using `ExpandableController`.
-The controller is provided to `Expandable` widgets by the means
+The controller can be provided to `Expandable` widgets explicitly
-of `ExpandableNotifier`.
+or by the means of `ExpandableNotifier`, which uses `InheritedWidget` under the covers.
 The following example demonstrates this usage pattern:

 ```dart
 /// This widget has three sections: title, pictures, and description, which all expand